tiagoporto/accessibility-buttons/README.md

 	});
 ```

-To change font-size and contrast colors change the values in the `accessibility-buttons.css`.
+To change font-size and contrast colors, change the values in the `accessibility-buttons.css`.

 ```css
 .accessibility-font {